Have you tasted real whipped cream? I sure hope so. It puts Cool Whip and the canned stuff to shame.

 Whipped cream is the perfect creamy topper for desserts and hot drinks.
 Since the holidays are here, I thought I’d share a tutorial with everything you need to know about making whipped cream.

-If you’ve never made whipped cream before, it may seem a little intimidating at first, but I promise it’s so easy.
+If you’ve never made whipped cream before, it may seem a little intimidating at first.
+I promise, it’s so easy to make.
 You can make whipped cream in under 10 minutes!

 Whipped Cream Tips

 Whipped cream is truly so easy to make.
 Here are a few tips before you get started:

 - Whipped cream doubles in size.
 Meaning, if you use 1 cup heavy cream, you’ll end up with about 2 cups whipped cream.
 You can divide or multiply the amount of heavy cream to get your desired quantity of whipped cream (making extra is never a bad idea).

 - Equipment options: I love using my hand mixer (affiliate link) to make whipped cream because I hate lugging out my heavy stand mixer.
 You can also use an immersion blender or whip it together by hand, if you’re patient (Bon Appetit has a video for that).

 - Start chilled.
 At minimum, your heavy cream needs to be chilled.
 The whipped cream will whip up faster if your bowl and beaters are chilled as well.
 Use a tempered glass bowl (think Pyrex) or stainless steel bowl so it retains the cold temperature (plastic bowls will not).